Champions League away goal rule: UEFA ruling explained, why rules have changed

 When are the next set of Champions League matches?

-Liverpool get their semi-final double header against Villarreal underway on Wednesday evening.
+The second leg of the semi final ties will be played on Tuesday May 3rd, while Man City take their slender first leg lead to Madrid on Wednesday May 4th.

-The second leg of that tie will be played on Tuesday May 3rd, while Man City take their slender first leg lead to Madrid on Wednesday May 4th.
+Liverpool came out of their first leg win with a 2-0 win over Villarreal and will host the spanish side this evening.

 All of the matches will be available to watch on BT Sport.